Bouzomgi/NittanyPath/README.txt

 Again, to keep proper organization I used two additional Python files: one for my SQL commands called SQLtool.py and one for random auxiliary functions called aux.py.
 They are both imported into my main start.py Flask file.

-WRAP-UP

-I didn't include any specific EC options, but hopefully you see the extra effort I put into perfecting the required functionality (especially that Submit Scores page).